 The underappreciated connection: movement and pharmacy risk

 This part doesn’t get enough attention: consistent movement can improve medication outcomes indirectly.
 Seniors often struggle with adherence because of disrupted routines, mood, cognitive load, and mobility friction.
-A structured at-home routine can help stabilize sleep, energy, and daily patterns-conditions that make it easier to take medications correctly and follow through on care plans.
+A structured at-home routine can help stabilize sleep, energy, and daily patterns—conditions that make it easier to take medications correctly and follow care plans.

 The shift that changes everything: treat workouts like a verified preventive action